 How will you cover the medical bills you have while you are unable to work?
 Your employer isn’t likely to make it well known to you, but the employer is required by Pennsylvania Workers’ Compensation laws to pay all medical costs associated with your injury or work-related illness.

-This includes medical expenses ranging from periodic check-ups to covering specific losses such as amputations, disfigurement/scarring on the face, head or neck.
+This includes medical expenses ranging from periodic check-ups to covering specific losses such as amputations, disfigurement/scarring on the face, head, or neck.
 Whether you need intensive surgeries or your condition can be improved through physical therapy, we will make sure you have the medical benefits you need to make as full a recovery as possible.

 We provide skilled representation from a certified* Workers’ Compensation lawyer with well over 20 years of experience.
-Contact us today at 267-589-0090 or 215-512-1500 to schedule your free, confidential consultation at Gross & Kenny, LLP.
+Contact us today at 215-512-1500 to schedule your free, confidential consultation at Gross & Kenny, LLP.
 We take cases on a contingent fee basis, which means that if you don’t get paid, we don’t get paid.

 *Jeffrey S. Gross is certified as a specialist in the practice of Workers’ Compensation Law by the Pennsylvania Bar Association’s Section on Workers’ Compensation Law as authorized by the Pennsylvania Supreme Court.